Dance as a universal "dialogue with gravity".

 Sankai Juku, which means “studio by the mountain and the sea”, implies tranquillity and calm, which are characteristic of their work—and perhaps Amagatsu’s way of distinguishing his style from the others.

-If early butoh employed grotesque imagery to jolt the senses, the choreographer elevates these aberrations (the distorted and deformed bodies and facial expressions) to a more metaphysical, surreal and poetic plane with his aesthetics.
+If early butoh employed grotesque imagery to jolt the senses, the choreographer elevated these aberrations (the distorted and deformed bodies and facial expressions) to a more metaphysical, surreal and poetic plane with his aesthetics.

 Members of Sankai Juku have been likened to Buddhist monks (People; Montreal Gazette), and their works are described as “the dance equivalent of haikus” (The Guardian), psyche-penetrating” (Seattle Times) and “otherworldly” (Wall Street Journal).